Border Gateway Protocol: Router connectivity and learning routes

 In the simplest arrangement, all routers within a single AS and participating in BGP routing must be configured in a full mesh: each router must be configured as a peer to every other router.
 This causes scaling problems, since the number of required connections grows quadratically with the number of routers involved.
 To alleviate the problem, BGP implements two options: route reflectors (RFC 4456) and BGP confederations (RFC 5065).
 The following discussion of basic update processing assumes a full iBGP mesh.

 A given BGP router may accept network-layer reachability information (NLRI) updates from multiple neighbors and advertise NLRI to the same, or a different set, of neighbors.
-The BGP process maintains several routing information base:
+The BGP process maintains several routing information bases: